dcbalderas/TomatoRugoso/README.md

 ## Training

+### First Model
+TODO:...

+### Second Model
-### To train the second model Data Augmentation was applied, the following processing were performed to the images:
+To train the second model Data Augmentation was applied, the following processing were performed to the images:

 * No transformation
 * Vertical flip